1. Role of the Individual Excellence Board (IEB)

 5.4 Candidates will be required to give a brief presentation on their work.

-6.1 After all of the Promotion Interview Panels have been held, the reports and recommendations will be considered by the IEB and a decision will be made on each candidate's suitability for promotion.
+6.1 After all of the Promotion Interview Panels have been held, the feedback and recommendations will be considered by the IEB and a decision will be made on each candidate's suitability for promotion.

-6.2 The IEB will also agree feedback to be provided to both successful and unsuccessful candidates.
-Candidates should be provided with the summary report from their interview, together with feedback from the panel on the strengths and weakness of their nomination and suggestions for future development.
-This will be copied to the nominating line manager.
+6.3 The IEB will also agree feedback to be provided to both successful and unsuccessful candidates.
+Candidates will receive a copy of the promotion panel feedback form, which will be copied to the nominating line manager, institute Director and Chair of the local PPP.

 7.2 The IEB will report its findings annually in a joint report with the outcomes of the PPB to the Chief Executive of BBSRC and Institute Directors.